F2er-WRO/Project/README.md

 ## Build, Compile and Upload Process

 The project was developed using **Python** as the programming language.
-All source code was written and edited using **Visual Studio Code (VS Code)**, along with the official Python extension for syntax highlighting and code assistance.
+All source code was written and edited using `Visual Studio Code (VS Code)`.

 To upload and run the program on the robot, we followed these steps: